Slideshow image

 4 Comments

-Donald Adams over 5 years ago
+Donald Adams about 6 years ago

 Wonderful tribute and reflections of Janet.
 She was dearly loved and we will miss her smile and humour.
 Thank you Janet.
 It was an honour to know you and share conversations.
 God be with Bishop David at this time.

-Joanne FITZPATRICK over 5 years ago
+Joanne FITZPATRICK about 6 years ago

 JANET WAS SUCH A POSITIVE UPLIFTING PERSON.
 I HAD THE PRIVILEGE OF WORKING WITH HER WHEN WE DID THE ART AUCTIONS AT TAYLOR COLLEGE A FEW YEARS AGO.
 WHAT A WONDERFUL TIME WE HAD UNDER HER LEADERSHIP.
 SHE WILL BE SADLY MISSED BY ALL OF US WHO HAD THE OPPORTUNITY TO KNOW HER AND LOVE HER IN A PERSONAL WAY.
 SHE WILL BE MISSED AND NOT FORGOTTEN.
 BLESSINGS TO DAVID AND HER FAMILY.

-Robert Taylor over 5 years ago
+Robert Taylor about 6 years ago

 More than just I were surprised and delighted that the Primate chose to attend.
 What a wonderful support David must have felt from that alone.
 Your whole Diocesan family continues to uphold you in prayer, and we know that your faith will not waver, either.

-Bruce Smith over 5 years ago
+Bruce Smith about 6 years ago

 To be one of many by her bedside the day she passed will be a gift never forgotten.
 Such a strong woman of faith! - a heart of gold, only matched by that of David.
 They were such a dedicated mission-focused team.
 May David know how deeply he is loved, appreciated, and supported by his vast circle of friends and colleagues in mission.